mwolff44/pk-sbc/README.md

 ### Support

-To get free support, a dedicated forum is online : [PyFreeBilling community support](https://www.pyfreebilling.org/forum/index.php)
+To get free support, use github issue tab.

 If you need paid support, specific features or consulting services, you will find support services prices on PyFreeBilling website : [https://www.pyfreebilling.com/](https://www.pyfreebilling.com/)